burcukolcak/burcukolcak.github.io/_pages/about.md

 I am a PhD candidate in Political Science at Rutgers University and a researcher for the Lab on Politics, Race & Experimental Methods at the Politics Department at Princeton University.
 <br/><br/>

 I am broadly interested in comparative politics, quantitative methods, and race and ethnic politics.
-I study democracy and authoritarianism, subnational dynamics of politics and power, public opinion in different political contexts, and racial and ethnic attitudes.
-In addition to my substantive areas of interest, I have methodological interests in experimental methods, text-as-data, and spatial analysis.
+In addition to my substantive areas, I have methodological interests in causal inference, experimental methods, text-as-data, and spatial analysis.

 <br/><br/>